DS 3 Crossback E-TENSE boot space & seating

 - 5Interior, dashboard & comfortGo for one of the higher-spec DS 3 Crossback E-TENSEs and you'll benefit from some of the most comfortable seats in any modern production car

-- 6Practicality & boot space - currently readingThe electric version of the DS 3 Crossback loses nothing to its petrol counterpart when it comes to practicality – and yet it’s still not the most versatile vehicle
+- 6Practicality & boot space - currently readingThe electric version of the DS 3 Crossback loses nothing to its petrol counterpart when it comes to practicality – and yet it’s still not the most versatile car in its class

 - 7Reliability & safetyDespite DS being a relatively low-selling manufacturer, the 3 Crossback’s mechanicals have been tried and tested in countless other small cars and SUVs